SriKrishna134/tHinkbot/README.md

 # The app live in action:

- -click to open the app [Click Here](https://t-h-inkbot.vercel.app/)
+ - click to open the app [Click Here](https://t-h-inkbot.vercel.app/)

 ## Screen shot of the web app:
 //web app //